scotttyso/intersight_iac/README.md

 ## Terraform Plan and Apply

-After the Script has generated the Terraform Directories and downloaded the resources from the Easy IMM Repository, the data will need to be pushed to Intersight using Terraform Cloud.
-It is important to execute the Workspaces in the following Order:
+After the Script has generated the Repository and downloaded the resources from the Easy IMM Comprehensive Example, the data will need to be pushed to Intersight using Terraform Cloud.

-1. pools and ucs_domain_profiles*
-2. policies
-3. profiles

-* It doesn't matter if you run pools or ucs_domain_profiles first as there is no dependency between both of them.
-Both Just need to be run before you run policies and profiles.

 ## Disclaimer